 Nambe – Pueblo Bonito Inn Room #2

-This charming ground floor New Mexico bed and breakfast corner accommodation has a comfortable queen sized bed; black flagstone floor; rich wooden vigas; handcrafted nichos; a roomy vanity; corner wood burning kiva fireplace; saltillo tiled bath floor with pedestal sink complete with tub and shower; large leather reading chair; wooden table with chair and reading lamp; flat screen cable TV; WiFi; phone; coffee set up; small refrigerator and microwave; hair dyer; iron and board.
+This charming ground floor New Mexico bed and breakfast corner accommodation has a comfortable queen sized bed; black flagstone floor; rich wooden vigas; handcrafted nichos; a roomy vanity; corner wood burning kiva fireplace; saltillo tiled bath floor with pedestal sink complete with a walk-in shower; large leather reading chair; wooden table with chair and reading lamp; flat screen cable TV; WiFi; phone; coffee set up; small refrigerator; hair dyer; iron and board.
+Fireplace usage fees apply.

 A Brief History of the Nambe Pueblo